CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 - **Accept**: application/json

-## getAddressValidity
+## generateWalletAddress

-> GetAddressValidity200Response getAddressValidity(tokenId, addressStr)
+> [AddressInfo] generateWalletAddress(walletId, opts)

-Check address validity
+Generate new addresses in wallet

-This operation verifies if the given address is valid for the specified token.
+This operation generates one or more addresses within a specified wallet.  &lt;Note&gt;This operation is applicable to Custodial Wallets and MPC Wallets only.&lt;/Note&gt;

 ### Example